Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 the first node is called the **head**, and the last node is called the **tail**
   - the head pointer will point to the first node<br>
   - the last pointer will give the value "Null" .
 There is no next node.
 Null means there is no value associated<br>
-  - also, when a linked list is empty, the head (first) pointer will point to Null, (no values)
+  - also, when a linked list is empty, the head (first) pointer will point to Null, (no values)<br>

+null in binary is all 0's aswell, hence represents no value

+to access certain values, we cannot use indexing and instantly get a specific value like an array<br>
+instead you have to traverse through each node till you get to the right node